Veterans Memorial Foundation

-The place in Ohio where the principle office of the corporation is located is the city of LIMA and the county of ALLEN.
+The place in Ohio where the principle office of the corporation is located is the township of JACKSON and the county of ALLEN.
 Other offices may be established as necessary to conduct the business of the corporation.

 Section 1.03.(A): Purpose

 The Allen County Veterans Memorial Foundation’s purpose is to:

 The construction of an Allen County War Memorial shall be our primary objective.
 Initially all activities and fund raisers will be dedicated to accomplishing that goal.
 Other veterans memorials may be constructed throughout Allen County, Ohio.
 Public events such as lectures, parades, memorial celebrations, and patriotic activities may be used to promote the purpose and goals of the corporation.
 The Allen County Veterans Memorial Foundation may use printed material, television, newspaper, radio and the internet to further its purpose.
 The corporation will conduct fund raisers, seek donations from individuals and corporations to construct and maintain the memorial(s).

 The Allen County Veterans Memorial Foundation is a non-profit corporation organized exclusively for charitable and educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

 Section 1.04: Earnings